-The results show that the aircraft noise at the site arises mainly from aircraft departing to the west on route 08SFD.
-There has been relatively little month to month variation in aircraft noise levels during this 12 months noise monitoring survey.
+The results show that the aircraft noise at the site arises mainly from aircraft arriving from the east.
+There has been relatively little month to month variation in noise levels during this noise monitoring.survey, which covers a full cycle of seasonal variations.